Croquettelunchers/Portfolio/Tentaconte.md

 Which leads me to mention **Institutionnal Amnesia**; the gradual decay of awareness about the existing tools and procedures can lead a business to develop the same tools over and over again.
 It is one of THE BIGGEST challenges we face as tool developpers.
 We can code the tools no problem, but That thing, That's what keeps me up at night.

-I have Live-show experience so I could help with the Amps calibration, I could assist the storytellers in getting the best vocal tone possible.
+I have Live-show experience so I could help with the Amps calibration and assist the storytellers in getting the best vocal tone possible.